-Since the appointment of the Commission for the Code of Judicial Ethics, this Commission gave its opinion on the breach of the Code in two cases.
+Since the appointment of the Commission for the Code of Judicial Ethics on 1 October 2011 up to 1 April 2013, this Commission gave its opinion on the breach of the Code in two cases only.
 In both cases the Commission held that the judges did not violate the Code, but the Commission's rationales are vague and lack the explanation on what basis the Commission concluded that the Code has not been violated.